-Convergent argumentation
+CONVERGENT argumentation

-“Two reasons are better than one”: in a convergent argumentation, a claim is defended on the basis of several arguments which, considered separately, can be relatively inconclusive, but, considered as a whole, combine to make a stronger case: “My computer is beginning to age, there are discounts on the price of my favorite brand, I’ve just got a bonus, I will buy one! ”.
+“Two reasons are better than one”: In a convergent argumentation, a claim is defended on the basis of several arguments that, taken separately, may be relatively weak, but, taken together, combine to make a stronger case: “My computer is getting old, there are discounts on the price of my favorite brand, I’ve just got a bonus, I’m going to buy one! ”.

 As well as pro-arguments, counter-arguments can converge to refute a claim.
 S. Script.